ARYAN-l-ops/git/readme.txt

 This file is created by Aryan ///Khandhadiya himself.git
-#git add is used to add file to staging area
+#git add is used to add file to staging area or you can add all file git add .
 git status
 git log
 git init -b main creates main branch.